tibdev78/ytb-d/README.md

 ### Wrapper for youtube

-Package wich allows to get music url of youtube
+Package wich allows to get music and video url of youtube

 ### Process :